Sir Alex Ferguson film gets world premiere at Old Trafford

 He added: “He is a role model, I have played and coached under him for 15 years, and now he is still helping me whenever I need and his career will never be matched by anyone but if you can get anywhere near that’s fantastic.”

-During the film, Sir Alex pays tribute to his wife, Cathy, and dedicates his career to her.
+During the film, Ferguson pays tribute to his wife, Cathy, and dedicates his career to her.

 Jason Ferguson said his mother had been his father’s “rock”, adding “she has allowed him to indulge in his obsession”.